herdingdata/music/readme.md

 ## Playing quiz

 This quiz is designed for when you're with your instrument, to practice various random chords.
-It will automatically proceed to the next chord, but there's an option to manually proceed in the code.
+It will automatically proceed to the next chord, but there's an option to manually proceed hidden in the code.

 ```
 python playing_quiz.py